-NURN130, Concepts for Nursing Practice, is a four hour/week course that introduces the student to major concepts required as a foundation for further studies in nursing and also serves as a bridge course for the LPN student to pursue studies preparing for RN Licensure.
-Content includes introduction to nursing; the program's conceptual framework; health field concepts; levels of prevention; systems-based practice; critical thinking; communication; nursing process; health assessment, health care informatics; patient/family education, multicultural practice, meeting needs across the lifespan; management of pain, nutrition, and hydration; and basic concepts of law and ethics as they apply to the practice of nursing.
+NURN130, Concepts for Nursing Practice, is a four hour/week theory course that introduces the student to major concepts required as a foundation for further studies in nursing and also serves as a bridge course for the LPN student to pursue studies preparing for RN licensure.
+Content includes introduction to nursing; the program's conceptual framework; health field concepts; levels of prevention; systems-based practice; critical thinking; communication; nursing process; health assessment; patient/family education; multicultural practice; meeting basic human needs across the lifespan; nutrition and hydration; concepts of medication administration; and contemporary contexts for professional nursing.
 LPNs may earn credit for NURN130 by scoring a minimum of Level 2 on the ATI Fundamentals of Nursing exam.
-Prerequisite: SCIN202; PSYN201; Corequisite: NURN120
+Prerequisite SCIN201, PSYN101 Corequisites: NURN120, PSYN201, SCIN202 health alterations.
+Selected health alterations are explored in light of the program's conceptual framework, pathophysiology, pharmacology, and interdisciplinary interventions.
+Concepts and skills introduced in NURN120 and NURN130 will be applied and further developed throughout the semester.
+Clinical experience will occur in a combination of medical-surgical, psychiatric, community, and lab simulation settings.
+Prerequisites: NURN120, NURN130, PSYN201, SCIN202